 a) contracts* [see definition below],

-b) for which Department of Treasury, or any subcomponent thereof, is a signatory,
+b) for which U.S. Office of Management and Budget, or any subcomponent thereof, is a signatory,

 c) particularly relating to FOIA request processing, such as software, services, contractors, etc used by the component's FOIA office.

 This does not include contracts that happen to be used by the FOIA office, but have no particular relation to FOIA work, e.g. janitors, general database management, generic project management, Adobe Acrobat, etc.